Investor News

 The role of coal in balancing the energy trilemma for Japan is clear.

-Coal power is dispatchable and relatively compact, able to replace nuclear in terms of reliability and affordability.
+Coal power is dispatchable and relatively compact, and it can replace nuclear power in terms of reliability and affordability.

-Moreover, coal-fired power allows Japan to source energy from a range of countries, mitigating energy security risk.
+Moreover, coal-fired power allows Japan to source energy from various countries, mitigating energy security risks.

 Tabuchi may well lament the need to rely on coal to keep electricity reliable and affordable, but until the impact of variable renewable power generation on total system cost becomes more affordable, the need for coal will naturally persist.